LIVIN' BLUES

 GRIZZLY

 After leaving Livin' Blues, singer John Frederiksz tried to form several bands.
 The first one was Nitehawk in 1980.
-Line-up: Nico de Gooyer (dr, ex-Captain Coke), Chris van Jaarsveld (g, ex-Captain Coke), Jan-Piet Visser (h, ex-Livin' Blues) and André Reijnen (b, ex-Earth & Fire).
+Line-up: Nico de Gooyer (dr, ex-Captain Coke), Chris van Jaarsveld (g, ex-Captain Coke), Jan Piet Visser (h, ex-Livin' Blues) and André Reijnen (b, ex-Earth & Fire).
 1981 Livin' Blues saw a reunion of sorts in the formation of J & T Band, featuring Ted Oberg (g) and Peter Vink (b, ex-Finch).
 In 1982, John formed Grizzly: Chris Latul (g, ex-Latul), Ruud Baron (v, b, ex-Latul), Brian Hicky (v, o, p, ex-Beau Boy)

 and René van Leersum (dr, ex-Beau Boy).